antheas/docker_mlflow/README.md

 The certificate generated has a wildcard in the common name and in the subjectAltName (for domains), so you can use it with any domain you like.
-Just point `MLFLOW_TRACKING_SERVER_CERT_PATH` to nginx.crt and the https connection will be secured.
+Just point `MLFLOW_TRACKING_SERVER_CERT_PATH` to `nginx.crt` and the `https` connection will be secured.
-However, ip wildcards are not supported, so you will either need to use your own certificate or modify `./nginx/gen_key.sh`.
+However, IP wildcards are not supported, so to use an IP you will either need to use your own certificate or modify `./nginx/gen_key.sh`.

 > By using the HTTP protocol, so it's trivial for a MITM to steal your credentials